therealsphinx/support.balsamiq.com/content/desktop/backup.md

 * * *

-## How do I restore a file from this backup folder?
+## How Do I Restore a File from This Backup Folder?

 Restoring a file is super easy!